Zellic/move-prover-examples/README.md

 Of course, we update our `deposit` and `transfer` specifications to reflect this possible abort.
 Now, we can write a global invariant to guarantee that the balance can never increase above the maximum anywhere in the program.
+Note that this invariant is not inside a specification block; it sits directly in the module.

 ```move
 invariant forall a: address where exists<Account>(a):